Scrin/RuuviBridge/README.md

 # RuuviBridge

 RuuviBridge is designed to act as a "data bridge" between various sources and consumers of data.
-Original design goal is to work as a drop-in replacement for [RuuviCollector](https://github.com/Scrin/RuuviCollector) for users who have a [Ruuvi Gateway](https://ruuvi.com/gateway/).
+Original design goal is to work as a drop-in replacement for [RuuviCollector](https://github.com/Scrin/RuuviCollector) for users who have a [Ruuvi Gateway](https://ruuvi.com/gateway/) or use [ruuvi-go-gateway](https://github.com/Scrin/ruuvi-go-gateway).

-Note: This is very early in development; breaking changes will occur.
-Be sure to check the config.sample.yml for changes when you update

 ### Features